pivotal-cf/bookbinder/README.md

 **Keys:**

-* `name`: Defines name of the subnav, to be used to associate to sections in config
+* `id`: Links a given section to its product in the config.
+Should contain no spaces.
-* `topics`: Top-level items for subnav
+* `subnav_topics`: Top-level items for to-be-generated subnavs
 	* `title`: Human-readable name of the topic, to be included in subnav
 	* `toc_path`: Where the topic's Table of Contents file is found in the final app, without file extension.
 Usually this will be <section-directory>/index
 	* `toc_nav_name`: Human-readable name of the table of contents page to be included in subnav.
 If not provided, a link to the TOC will still be added to the nav with name specified in `title`.